bostongolang/golang-lab-chat/lessons/01-setup.md

 hold the code for your chat project.

-In the interest of time, we will all organize our chat server around the following data structures which we have scaffolded for you.
+In the interest of time, we will all organize our chat server around the following data structures which we have scaffolded for you in [chat.go](code/01-setup/chat.go).

  * a `ChatUser` struct to handle the individual chat connection for the user.
  * a `ChatRoom` struct to handle all of the connections, chatroom messages, and disconnects.
  * a `main` function that will be the entry point of your code.

+We will walk through populating all of these to create the chat server in later lessons.

 ## Steps